wkumari/draft-wkumari-dnsop-alt-tld/README.md

    o  pseudo-TLD: A label that appears in a fully-qualified domain name
       in the position of a TLD, but which is not registered in the global DNS.
-This term is in no way intended to be pejorative.
+This term is not intended to be pejorative.

    o  TLD: The last visible label in either a fully-qualified domain
       name or a name that is qualified relative to the root.
 See the